Importing an eiConsole Industry-Specific Bundle (.eipb file)

 The first thing we’ll want to do to prepare for the .eipb file import is to set up a new Working Directory.
 We do this so that we can import the sample files that come with the .eipb files.

-Select the Browse button and using the icon buttons (Up One Level, Home etc.) navigate to the location of your choosing for a new Working Directory (this can be anywhere on your computer).
+Select the Create New button and using the icon buttons (Up One Level, Home, etc.) navigate to the location of your choosing for a new Working Directory (this can be anywhere on your computer).
 I select my eiConsole’s contents folder, use the Create New Folder icon to create a new folder, and enter a name.
 For ease of reference in this tutorial, I name it “eip-root”.
 (You can name the folder anything you choose.)
 I then select it and click Open.

 When the Import Route/Format Package window opens, navigate to the location of the downloaded eiConsole .eipb file (mine was on my Desktop in a folder called PilotFish Downloads.)
 I select it and click Open.